PyMoDAQ/PyMoDAQ/documentation/usage/modules/DAQ_Scan.rst

 * |quit|: will shut down all modules and quit the application (redundant with: *File/Quit* menu)
 * **Set Scan**: take into account the selected scan options and valid them or not.
 Gives also the number of steps for the currently set scan.
-* **Set Ini.
+* **Init.
 Positions**: will move all selected actuators to their initial positions as defined by the currently set scan.
 * |start|: will start the currently set scan (first it will set it then start it)
 * |stop|: stop the currently running scan.

 Settings
 ********
-The settings tree as shown on :numref:`daq_scan_main` contains everything needed to define a given scan, save data and plot live information.
+The settings tree as shown on :numref:`daq_scan_main` is actually divided in three subtrees that contain everything needed to define a given scan, save data and plot live information.

    .. _list_modules: